Posts filed under 'Brain'

 Many times doctors will use CT scans or MRIs to reveal blood accumulation and internal bleeding, and sometimes eye exams are done to show if there is any swelling within the optic nerves.

 If you feel as though you may be suffering from some of these symptoms then there are several next steps of treatment available for you.
-Your doctor can then determine which part of your brain is being affected based upon your personal symptoms.
+Your doctor can then determine if you have bleeding in the brain based upon an examination and your symptoms.

 Dr. Todd Kuether has been serving the Portland community for over 10 years now, providing surgery and consultations for brain and spine injuries.
 Contact our office to schedule an appointment.